sigstore/docs/content/en/cosign/installation.md

 ## Homebrew/Linuxbrew

-If you are using Homebrew (or Linuxbrew), you can install `cosign` by running:
+If you are using Homebrew (or Linuxbrew), you can install Cosign by running:

 ```console
 brew install cosign